School of Performance and Cultural Industries

 Are there any specialist software or systems that I need for my programme and where do I find out information about it?

 In PCI we use a range of technologies to enhance your learning.
 Before arrival, it might be helpful to familiarise yourself with the Microsoft Office suite, and the video chat app Teams.
-Please check out www.it.leeds.ac.uk for more information on how to access these applications as a student.
+Please check out IT Services website for more information on how to access these applications as a student.

 You will be given the opportunity to explore our Virtual Learning Environment (Minerva) in Welcome Week, and we’ll be using this throughout your time with us.